mbrlabs/pixl/README.md

 # pixl
-pixl is a lightweight image manipulation library, written in C++.
+pixl is a lightweight image processing library, written in C++11.

+The main goals of this project are ease of use and performance.
+All operations can optionally be run on multiple threads.

 Image decoding/encoding is done by third party libraries.
 Currently i am using [libpng](http://www.libpng.org/pub/png/libpng.html) for the png image format and [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) +